mshanemc/roundRobinProcessBuilder/README.md

 There should be no reason to touch this setting unless you feel like deleting something no longer in use.

+I used the dreaded `without sharing` keyword because I ran into a scenario where process builder was triggered by an action in a customer community (whose users don't have groupMember object access) and so an error was being thrown

 ## no code install